zolex/vom/docs/README.md

 }
 ```

-Without symfony framework, you can construct the mapper yourself or simply use the factory.
+Without symfony framework, you can construct the mapper yourself or simply use the included factory.
 Also see the [plain php example](https://github.com/zolex/vom-examples/tree/main/without-framework).
 You can pass the `create()` method any `\Psr\Cache\CacheItemPoolInterface` to cache the model's metadata and avoid analyzing it on each execution of your application.

 ```php
 $objectMapper = \Zolex\VOM\Serializer\Factory\VersatileObjectMapperFactory::create();